mbr/flask-nav/docs/advanced-topics.rst

-Elements from the :mod:`flask_nav.elements` module do not have any methods for conversion to HTML code; this functionality is placed in :class:`~flask.renderers.Renderer` classes.
+Elements from the :mod:`flask_nav.elements` module do not have any methods for conversion to HTML code; this functionality is placed in :class:`.Renderer` classes.
 These implement the visitor_ pattern and allow specifying a multitude of ways of converting your navigational structure into HTML.